knewplay/course-vex-vrc-in-c/session2.md

 * We saw for numbers we can use int or float, for letters we can use char
 * Sometimes we want to specify no type, or "nothing", and we use keyword "void" to do that
+* We will discuss this more next session
 <!-- Note: Briefly explain that we do not declare variable type as void, but "function return type", which we will look into in more detail in a future session -->

 ## Discussion